Prediction market: Empirical studies

 Although prediction markets are often fairly accurate and successful, there are many times the market fails in making the right prediction or making one at all.
 Based mostly on an idea in 1945 by Austrian economist Friedrich Hayek, prediction markets are "mechanisms for collecting vast amounts of information held by individuals and synthesizing it into a useful data point".

 One way the prediction market gathers information is through James Surowiecki's phrase, "The Wisdom of Crowds", in which a group of people with a sufficiently broad range of opinions can collectively be cleverer than any individual.
-However, this information gathering technique can also lead to the failure of the prediction market.
-Oftentimes, the people in these crowds are skewed in their independent judgements due to peer pressure, panic, bias, and other breakdowns developed out of a lack of diversity of opinion.
+However, this information-gathering technique can also lead to the failure of the prediction market.
+Oftentimes, the people in these crowds are skewed in their independent judgments due to peer pressure, panic, bias, and other breakdowns developed out of a lack of diversity of opinion.

-One of the main constraints and limits of the wisdom of crowds is that some prediction questions require specialized knowledge that majority of people do not have.
+One of the main constraints and limits of the wisdom of crowds is that some prediction questions require specialized knowledge that the majority of people do not have.
 Due to this lack of knowledge, the crowd's answers can sometimes be very wrong.

 The second market mechanism is the idea of the marginal-trader hypothesis.
 According to this theory, "there will always be individuals seeking out places where the crowd is wrong".
-These individuals, in a way, put the prediction market back on track when the crowd fails and values could be skewed.
+These individuals, in a way, put the prediction market back on track when the crowd fails, and values could be skewed.

-In early 2017, researchers at MIT developed the "surprisingly popular" algorithm to help improve answer accuracy from large crowds.
-The method is built off the idea of taking confidence into account when evaluating the accuracy of an answer.
-The method asks people two things for each question: What they think the right answer is, and what they think popular opinion will be.
-The variation between the two aggregate responses indicates the correct answer.